What is Presbyopia?

 What is presbyopia?

-Presbyopia is a vision condition in which the shape of the crystalline lens of your eye changes.
-These changes make it difficult to focus on close objects.
+Presbyopia is a vision condition in which your natural crystalline lens of your eye becomes less flexible – becomes harder to change in shape to accommodate for near vision needs.
+These changes make it difficult to focus on near objects.
 Presbyopia is a natural part of the aging process of the eye.
 It is not a disease, and it cannot be prevented.

 What causes presbyopia?